I eat exclusively meat.

 In the city this is where you can get the best ground beef.
 One can cook it with just salt and pepper.
 They also sell wagyu ground beef (sourced from a farm in Saint-Antoine-de-Tilly), which is more flavourful.

 Chuck steak (palette de boeuf, in French) at Boucherie Eumatimi is usually well-marbelled at Prime grade while being cheaper, and is delicious when cooked sous-vide 24 hours.
 It needs spices, mainly pepper and garlic.

 If beef is not your thing, then Marché Label Terre sells lamb belly that is supremely fatty.
 If you ask, they will provide harder to come by organ meats, like spleen and brain.

 Fatworks is a food company in the United States of America, so you will need to order online and pay customs fees.
 They sell organic 100% grass-fed tallow which I find to be a perfect fat to cook meat with (it imparts flavour when stir-frying ground beef).

 For eating out, the only restaurant I can recommend is Phil smoked meat.
 Delicious smoked meat, but be wary of what else they add to it.
 Last I checked, it was a variety of spices with small amounts of sugar.
 The waitresses are not always well informed, so ask the owner directly as to what else goes in the meat.

 - Getting started

-- Paleolithic Ketogenic Diet (PKD): a variation of the carnivore diet—high fat, organ meat, without dairy or spices—designed to heal intestinal permeability.
+- Paleolithic Ketogenic Diet (PKD): a variation of the carnivore diet—high fat, organ meat, without dairy or spices—designed to heal intestinal permeability and certain medical conditions.